joatmon08/hello/README.md

 | :8002     | /health | Returns I'm healthy! |

 ## Build
-Run `./build.sh` to build the binary and create a Docker image.
+Run `go build main.go` to build the binary.

 ## Run
 To run as a container, use